 Another top target is Apopka (FL) Wekiva 4-star DT Tyler Davis.
 Another top prospect, Davis holds nearly 30 offers, and figures to get a ratings bump after a dominant spring camp and combine circuit.
 He’s a bit shorter than you’d like at just 6’0”, but he’s 293lbs and wears it well.
 Davis is a penetrating DT who disrupts plays on a routine basis.
 Miami is still trailing Ohio State and Florida in this recruitment at current.

 Miami is also pursuing a couple of FSU commits who figure to end up at DT in college.
 Lehigh Acres (FL) Senior 4-star DE Quayshon Fuller and Delray Beach (FL) American Heritage — the sister school of the Nesta Silvera, Pat Surtain Jr, Tyson Campbell American Heritage — 4-star DE Mike Morris are both prospects who will grow into DTs at the next level and have Canes offers.
 Both have visited Miami in recent weeks, and the Canes seem to really be making headway with Fuller, but nothing is finalized yet.

 Another future DT is Ft.
 Myers (FL) Dunbar 4-star DE Derrick Hunter.
 A one-time Miami commit, Hunter has been all over the place in his recruitment recently.
-Hunter recently committed to Florida State, though he repeatedly tweeted then deleted his commitment statement.
-Which, yanno, fits the path of his recruitment to this point.
+Hunter recently committed to Florida State.

 Hunter is earning a reputation as a bit of a head-case with recruiting fans, due to his antics on social media.
 While that is a fan perspective, it could impact his recruitment down the lien, as has happened with other players.
 It’s rare you find